zegetech/zegetech.github.io/_posts/2018-10-29-what-and-why-docker.md

 6. **Docker Containers.**
     A Docker container, as discussed above, wraps an application’s software into an invisible box with everything the application needs to run.
 That includes the operating system, application code, runtime, system tools, system libraries, and etc
 7. **Volumes.**
     Volumes are the “data” part of a container.
 Data volumes exist as specially designed directories and files on the host filesystem.
-It initialized when a container is created.
+It is initialized when a container is created.
 It remains untouched even if you destroy, update, or rebuild your container.
 When you want to update a volume, you make changes to it directly.
 Data volumes can be shared and reused among multiple containers.
 8. **Docker Hub.**
     Registry for Docker images.
 You can think of the registry as a directory of all available Docker images.

 ## Why use docker

-1. **Continuous Integration** -Every time your source code is updated, continuous integration tools like Travis, Perkins can save the new version as a Docker image, tag it with a version number and push to Docker Hub, then deploy it to production.
+1. **Continuous Integration** -Every time your source code is updated, continuous integration tools like Travis and Jenkins can save the new version as a Docker image, tag it with a version number and push to Docker Hub, then deploy it to production.

 2. **Security** - Separating the different components of a large application into different containers can have security benefits: if one container is compromised the others remain unaffected.